pocket-playlab/rails-service-rdbms-template/README.md

 ### Development

-Use [docker-compose][compose] to set up a development environment.
+You need [docker][] and [docker-compose][].
+To install them on OSX run:

+    brew install boot2docker docker docker-compose

+To start the boot2docker VM you need to run:

+    boot2docker init && boot2docker up

+Make sure you set the environment variables as described by the `boot2docker up` command.
+To set these environment variables automatically whenever you open a new terminal, you can add this line to your `.bash_profile`:

+    source <(boot2docker shellinit 2> /dev/null)

 The included `docker-compose.yml` file describes all containers needed to run the application in development.
-Install [docker][install-docker] and [docker-compose][install-compose], then run:
+The `bin/docker-run` script wraps `docker-compose`, rebuilding the container on each run.
+To run the whole
+application:

     ./bin/docker-run